-Despite how many options customers have, money transfer companies are popping up daily.
-New entrants aren’t afraid to compete against well-known players like Western Union, MoneyGram, PayPal, and traditional banks.
-In 2015, PaySend entered the market, the same year as Revolut, and a few years after TransferWise and Remitly (2011).
+Despite how many options customers have, new money transfer companies are surfacing annually.
+New entrants aren’t afraid to compete against legacy players, such as Western Union, MoneyGram, PayPal, and traditional banks.
+In 2015, PaySend entered the market, which was the same year as Revolut and a few years after TransferWise (2011).

 How to Make a Transfer with PaySend